Sunday, May 31, 2009

 All I can look at here is my own case and what I learned from the woman in Texas who lost 4 babies to cord torsion.
 She said she's had no health problems herself, pelvic or otherwise, while I have a long history of gynecological problems.
 I don't think my pelvic problems caused by babies' deaths, but for the sake of being thorough, I will list the facts of the case:

 • I have endometriosis, discovered at surgery in 2008 (after my two losses).
-It does not seem to be widespread and only causes pain about one in four cycles.

 • I have a history of cysts.
 The first in 2001 was a benign serous cystadenoma (a huge one at 10") originating from the right broad ligament.
 This obviously required major surgery, but I was told it was unlikely to cause long-term problems.
 Because the fallopian tube was stretched around the cyst it was badly damaged, but was not removed during that surgery in hopes it would recover for reproductive purposes.
 However, it caused years of intermittent pain and was removed in 2008 along with the right ovary.